General K. S. Thimayya

 Themes | Commemoration | Famous people | Headgear | Men | Military Officers | Uniforms |

-General Thimayya was commissioned into the Indian Army on 04 February 1926, and posted to the 4th Battalion of the 19th Hyderabad Regiment (later 4 KUMAON).
-He commanded the 8th Battalion of the 19th Hyderabad Regiment during the Second World War in Burma.
-Under his outstanding leadership, the Battalion achieved notable success in the Battle of KANGAW.
-He was awarded the coveted Distinguished Service Order (DSO) and a Mention-in-Dispatches.
-He represented the country during the surrender of the Japanese in Singapore and the Philippines.
+Born on 31 March 1906 in Madikeri, Coorg (Karnataka), Kodandera Subbayya Thimayya was commissioned into the Indian Army on 4 February 1926.
+He began his career with the 4th Battalion of the 19th Hyderabad Regiment (later 4 Kumaon).
+During the Second World War, he commanded the 8th Battalion of the same regiment in Burma, where his leadership brought victory in the Battle of Kangaw.
+For his outstanding service, he was awarded the Distinguished Service Order (DSO) and a Mention-in-Dispatches.
+He also represented India at the Japanese surrenders in Singapore and the Philippines.

-Subsequently, General Thimayya served as the Commandant of the prestigious Indian Military Academy, Dehradun and on 1 October 1951, was appointed the Quartermaster General.
-He was specially selected by the United Nations to head the Neutral Nations Repatriation Commission in Korea, where his role was widely acknowledged by the international community.
-In 1954, he was awarded the Padma Bhushan for his distinguished services.
+Following these achievements, he served as the Commandant of the Indian Military Academy, Dehradun, and later as Quartermaster General.
+His international reputation grew when he was selected by the United Nations to head the Neutral Nations Repatriation Commission in Korea, where his role was widely acclaimed.
+In 1954, he was honoured with the Padma Bhushan for his distinguished services.